sualehalam/IMDB-Movies-Analysis-and-Movie-Recommendation-System/README.md

 > For a movie with a $280 million budget, predicted popularity score ≈ **6.0**

 **Model Remarks:**
-This model helps estimate how budget influences potential popularity of a movie.
+This model helps estimate how budget influences potential popularity of a particular movie.

 ## Movie Recommendation Systems